 To make the donation: Click Here

 I know that was written quickly, but I was running out of time.
-See you in 7 weeks at the max!

 The birthday fundraiser will run up to December 31, 2011, so you have plenty of time.
 But if I were you I’d get it done so I didn’t have to worry about it.